Last updated 30 April 2026

 - whereabouts failures.

-Only ‘presence of a prohibited substance’ is established by testing of the athlete’s blood or urine samples according to WADA’s International Standard for Testing and Investigations and International Standard for Laboratories.
+Only ‘presence of a prohibited substance’ is established by testing of the athlete’s blood or urine samples according to WADA’s International Standard for Testing and Investigations, and International Standard for Laboratories.

 Other violations can be proven with any reliable means (e.g. documentary evidence, witness testimony).
 The standard of proof used is to the ‘comfortable satisfaction’ of the tribunal, which is described as more than balance of probabilities but short of proof beyond a reasonable doubt.

-It is important to realise that doping violations of ‘presence’ and ‘use’ are offences of ‘strict liability’, which means that there is no need for an athlete to be shown to have acted intentionally, recklessly or negligently.
+It is important to realise that doping violations of ‘presence’ and ‘use’ are offences of strict liability, which means that there is no need for an athlete to be shown to have acted intentionally, recklessly or negligently.

 Sanctions and mitigating factors

-Any violation committed in competition automatically results in disqualification from the event and the forfeiture of any medals, prizes or points.
-Depending on the type of substance involved, a first doping offence would result in a period of ineligibility from all WAD Code-compliant sports for either two or four years.
+Any violation committed in competition automatically results in disqualification from the even and the forfeiture of any medals, prizes or points.
+Depending on the type of substance involved, a first doping offence would often result in a period of ineligibility from all WAD Code-compliant sports for either two or four years.

-A different route to reducing the sanction is for the athlete to establish that the violation was not intentional (article 10.2 WAD Code).
+A different route to reducing the sanction is for the athlete to establish that the violation was not ‘intentional’ (Article 10.2 WAD Code).
 While this looks similar to no fault, it does not require an athlete to establish the source of how a substance entered their system.
 This difference was upheld in the case of Australian swimmer Shayna Jack, who in 2021 successfully had a four-year ineligibility reduced to two years on the grounds that the presence of a prohibited substance in her system was not intentional.
-She had spent considerable amounts of money in trying to establish the actual source, but had ultimately been unable to pinpoint it.
-However, the Court of Arbitration for Sport (CAS) accepted that she had not intentionally ingested what was a very small quantity of the prohibited substance.
+She had spent considerable amounts of money in trying to establish the actual source but had ultimately been unable to pinpoint it.
+However, the Court of Arbitration for Sport accepted that she had not intentionally ingested what was a very small quantity of the prohibited substance.

 Athlete pleas for reduction are not often successful, as an athlete is solely responsible for what they are taking and for their choice of support staff.
 Merely following a coach’s or doctor’s advice on supplements does not amount to no significant fault or negligence.